Overview

 "Covered services" is also referenced in University Policy 5402 and Article 5 of the AFSCME contract.

-This website is to provide UC suppliers with information and resources to manage supplier obligations around SB27.
+This website is to provide UC vendors with information and resources to manage vendor obligations around SB27.

 Summary of Bill: